-Consider working with an IT recruiting firm to gain a competitive advantage over other applicants and increase your chances of landing your next IT job that allows you to work remotely.
+Consider working with IT recruiting firms or IT temp agencies to gain a competitive advantage over other applicants and increase your chances of landing your next IT job that allows you to work remotely.

 Related Reading: Struggling To Find A Job?
 5 Reasons To Work With A Recruiting Agency